jfischoff/jfischoff.github.io/data/blog/introducing-hasql-queue.md

               Index Cond: (id = "ANY_subquery".id)
 ```

 An alternative implementation I explored was to mark entries as `dequeued` and drop table partitions instead of deleting.
-This is slightly faster but is much more complicated manage so I decided against using it.
+This is slightly faster but is much more complicated to manage so I decided against using it.

 The sql for the single element version is identical but instead of `$1` uses `1`.
 PostgreSQL is able to reuse plans for stored procedures that take in zero arguments, so inlining the `1` and using a specialized version is slightly faster.